wp-plugins/wp-user-avatar/readme.txt

 * Allow Contributors and Subscribers to upload their own avatars.
 * Limit upload file size and image dimensions for Contributors and Subscribers.

-Visit [WP User Avatar](http://wpuseravatar.com/) for more information and documentation.

 == Installation ==